What are you looking for?

 Close up of pepper vines with fresh red peppercorn in Zanzibar

-Close-up of pepper vines with fresh red peppercorn in Zanzibar
+Close-up of pepper vines with fresh red peppercorn in Zanzibar.

 Black pepper is one of the prominent spices cultivated on the islands.
 It’s a key component of Zanzibar’s agricultural landscape and is sometimes referred to as the ‘king of spices’.
-Black pepper is derived from a woody climbing vine with broad, shiny leaves, and it may reach heights of up to 10 meters, or 33 feet.
+Black pepper is derived from a woody climbing vine with broad, shiny leaves, and it may reach heights of up to 10 m/33 ft.

 It anchors itself by aerial roots to a pole or tree.
 Black pepper grows in bunches (like grapes) called drupes.
 Zanzibar’s black peppercorns are harvested by hand, immersed in boiling water, and then dried in the sun.
-They have a distinctive fruity and spicy odor and a hot, pungent taste mainly due to aromatic oils and the chemical piperine.
+They have a distinctive fruity and spicy odour and a hot, pungent taste, mainly due to aromatic oils and the chemical piperine.
 Some specific Zanzibar black pepper varieties include ‘Ajabu’ and ‘Uthamini’.

 Habitat: